aquasecurity/trivy/README.md

 yay -Sy trivy-bin
 ```

-## Mac OS X / Homebrew
+## Homebrew

-You can use homebrew on Mac OS.
+You can use homebrew on macOS.

 ```
 $ brew install aquasecurity/trivy/trivy